Sherin-Jenifer/pomodoro-GUI/README.md

 # pomodoro-GUI
-Build Pomodora timer using Python
+This is a regular pomodoro timer with time span of 25 mins.

+Tech used - Python